punitsharma077/End-To-End-Secure-Messaging-System/README.md

+# International Institute of Information Technology

-# End-To-End-Secure-Messaging-System
+# Hyderabad

+### System and Network Security (CS5470)

+### Lab Assignment 1:

-This is an end to end messaging system where users can send messages/files to other users or to members of a group.
+### Design of an end to end messaging system like WhatsApp

+### Deadline: January 25, 2021 (Monday), 23:59 PM

+### Total Marks: 100

+Note:-It is strongly recommended that no student is allowed to copy programs from others.
+No as- signment will be taken after deadline.
+Name your program as rollnosassign1.ext.
+Upload your only rollnosassign1.ext file along with a README file in a zip file (groupnorollnosassign1.zip) to course portal (moodle).
+You are allowed to use any programming language implementation (for example, C, C++, Java, Python).

+Problem Description

-Task is to design an end to end messaging system like WhatsApp with the below functional-
+Your task will be to design an end to end messaging system like WhatsApp with the below functional-
 ities:

 - Multiclient chat application that has a server component and 4 clients [atleast].